DWilliames/paddy2-beta/README.md

 Compared to 'Paddy 1' there are a few key differences that have been built so far:

 * Setting the properties via the layer name is optional – you can now set them via the inspector panel too.
 * A lot faster.
-In my couple of tests I benchmarked; this came out at being around 30x faster!!
+In my couple of tests I benchmarked; this came out at being around 30x faster; and in some cases as much as 200x faster!!
 * This approach will allow for 'Nested symbols'.
 Although, it's not currently enabled in the beta, it is something I think I've managed to crack

+## When will is come out of beta?

+Once I can pretty much get feature parity with Paddy 1 – and I know what I have implemented is stable.
+I will release it.
+With the plan of fast follow-on release for features like nested symbols.

 ## Todo list